CMecrow/CM-Project-5/testing.md

 Namely the confirmation_email_subject.txt, could not be located.
 The fix was simple as I moved the file to the correct location.

+## Validator Testing

+- HTML - HTML was difficult to validate due to amount of Django present, however while running through the templates any errors were rectified.
+One exception were the labels present in product_detail.
+As these were taken from the Boutique Ado walk through project, they've been left in as is.

+- CSS - Errors returned here where present in the imported template css, due to time constraints and a lack of understanding of their specific function, these were left included.
+Custom CSS written in static/css/style.css contains no errors. [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/)